-In our opinion:

-- (a) the financial statements of Yackandandah Community Development Company Limited are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial statements also comply with International Financial Reporting Standards as disclosed in Note 1.
+In our opinion the financial statements of Yackandandah Community Development Company Limited are in accordance with the Corporations Act 2001, including:

+- (i) giving a true and fair view of the Company's financial position as at 30 June 2013 and of its performance for the year ended on that date; - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.

+The financial statements also comply with International Financial Reporting Standards as disclosed in Note 1.